cecelot/site/src/pages/p/first-steps-with-racket.md

 error: flake 'flake:nixpkgs' does not provide attribute 'packages.aarch64-darwin.racket-langserver', 'legacyPackages.aarch64-darwin.racket-langserver' or 'racket-langserver'
 ```

 No luck, and I double checked with Nixpkgs' [online package search tool](https://search.nixos.org) to make sure it truly didn't exist.
-I can use the first-party `raco` command-line tool to install it instead.
+No problem -- I can use the first-party `raco` command-line tool instead.

 ```zsh
 raco pkg install racket-langserver